 Blind spots within your attack surface put your organization at risk.
 If you can’t see a device on your network or know which vulnerabilities exist for your assets, you can’t accurately secure your attack surface.

-Because legacy vulnerability management tends to be reactive, you can better secure your organization with a more proactive security approach that you get from adopting a risk-based approach to vulnerability management.
+Because legacy vulnerability management tends to be reactive, you can better secure your organization with a more proactive security approach like risk-based vulnerability management.

 Here are a few best-practice recommendations: